marshallward/accessproject/timeline.rst

   - Placeholder for any ongoing 0.1° ACCESS-OM issues

-- N216/0.25 ACCESS-CM
+- N96/0.25 ACCESS-CM (3 weeks)

-  - Port existing 0.25° ACCESS-OM work to ACCESS-CM
+  - Port existing 0.25° ACCESS-OM work into a working ACCESS-CM with low-resolution atmosphere

-  - Initial scalability tests; confirm if CMIP6 runs are possible
+  - Initial scalability tests

 2015H2
 ------

+Without specifying detail, the focus of this period should be on an implementation and scaling of a high-resolution atmosphere with a high-resolution ocean

-- N216/0.25° ACCESS-CM
+- N216/0.25° ACCESS-CM development

-  - Focus on any chnages
+- Resolve any outstanding issues from previous periods

 2016H1
 ------

--
+This period should focus on adopting new technologies and preparing for machines beyond Raijin

 - MOM: